-BUX Europe Limited, previously Hua Ren (Cyprus) Financial Limited, (hereafter the "Company" and/or "Us" and/or "We" and/or "BUX") is a limited liability Company incorporated in the Republic of Cyprus with registration number HE 350475.
+BUX Europe Limited, (hereafter the "Company" and/or "Us" and/or "We" and/or "BUX") is a limited liability Company incorporated in the Republic of Cyprus with registration number HE 350475.
 The Company is authorised and regulated by the Cyprus Securities and Exchange Commission (hereafter the "CySEC") to operate as a Cyprus Investment Firm (hereafter the "CIF") under the license number 374/19 and operates under the brand name Stryk.